 Finally, Chappell E. sent in this Brookstone cover featuring a woman an an, errrr… automatic wine bottle opener:

-See also our posts on ejaculation imagery, booby products, “boobs” in ads, other subtle and not-so-subtle sexual imagery used in advertising, and using sex to sell the most unlikely things.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-Find her on Twitter, Facebook, and Instagram.
+See also our posts on ejaculation imagery, booby products, “boobs” in ads, other subtle and not-so-subtle sexual imagery used in advertising, and using sex to sell the most unlikely things.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+You can follow her on Twitter, Facebook, and Instagram.